simonlotzkar/autoblocks/README.md

 simulate any form of map, it's intended to be used with an external one.
 </p>

-- with this application you can do the following for NPCs:
+- with this application you can do the following for non-player-characters (NPCs):
   - **view and create statblocks**
   - **create characters from stablocks**
   - **autoroll for characters (initiative, actions, etc)**